 You are unlikely to be offered any payment to recognise injustice through the council complaints process alone.
 For this you will generally need to go to the Ombudsman.

-You will need written proof from the council that the formal complaints process has reached the end before the Ombudsman will look at your case.
+In most circumstances you will need written proof from the council that the formal complaints process has reached the end before the Ombudsman will investigate your case although as noted above going to the Ombudsman earlier if the LA is completely ignoring your complaint is worth trying.

 NB writing to the Director of Children’s Services (or to your MP or councillor) is not the same as making a formal complaint and will not give you a route to the Ombudsman.